Chheung/showwcase-react-challenge/README.md

 ## What is missing and could be improved:

+- Missing validation on EducationModal (name) (Not yet integrate with ReactHookForm with React Search Autocomplete)
 - Better loader on auto suggest input
 - Proper state management
 - Strict validations especially on Dates inputs